psolite/psolite-solana-workshop-season1/README.md

 ## SESSION 4

-How to Integrating Solana Program to the Frontend
+How to Integrate Solana Program to the Frontend

 Youtude Recording:  [`https://youtu.be/WE7JI7wk1Cw`](https://youtu.be/WE7JI7wk1Cw)
 Github: Branch - session4